ml4ai/fed-recon/README.md

 # Federated Reconnaissance
-Repository containing the Federated Reconnaissance Benchmark with a suite of model implementations for multi-client class incremental conintual learning.
+Repository containing the Federated Reconnaissance Benchmark with a suite of model implementations for multi-client class incremental continual learning.

 ## Code organization
 The top level package is `fed_recon`.